willbchang/chrome-read-later/.github/README.md

 - It may be slow if the reading list in history is near to 10,000 items.

 ## Contribution
-Any suggestions / PR are welcome, if you feel like there is room to improve.
+Suggestion & PR are welcome.
 Please open an issue to discussion first.
 - UI
 - UX
 - Refactoring / Code Quality
 - New Features
+- Documentation

 ### TODO
 - [ ] Get/Set PDF page number(with pdf.js extension).